Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification

 \subsection{CV Approaches for Human Task Video Analysis}

-With the emergence of deep learning and GPU Computing, numerous architectures have been developed and utilized, enabling the flexibility to design networks tailored to specific tasks.
-Particularly in domains like human action recognition or human behavior understanding, various models have demonstrated cutting-edge performance \cite{huang2021shallow, maswadi2021human}.
-In the initial phases of deep learning, Ji et al. (2013) \cite{ji20123d} used a 3D Convolutional Neural Network approach for recognizing human actions.
-This method is advantageous as it can extract spatial and temporal features, but it has a high computational cost during the training process.
-In contrast, Wang et al. (2018) \cite{wang2018temporal} presented a Temporal Segment Networks architecture that samples segments out of videos, letting the model focus on important parts instead of the whole network to reduce redundancy.
-MVFNet \cite{wu2021mvfnet} deals with the three-dimensional signals from video from different viewpoints to leverage the dynamics of video for recognizing activity.
-Charles et al. (2016) \cite{charles2016personalizing} proposed using a detector to annotate some frames in videos to detect posture.
-Kanazawa et al. (2019) \cite{kanazawa2019learning} proposed a pre-trained detector and temporal encoder-based method to analyze videos for 3D humans.
-Recently, several models have been capable of detecting poses in real-time.
-Such models \cite{bazarevsky2020blazepose, cao2017realtime, carreira2016human, toshev2014deeppose} utilize deep learning architectures for pose estimation.
-Yu et al. (2018) \cite{yu2018estimating} and Yu et al. (2019) \cite{yu2019automatic} focused on action recognition and introduced the utilization of CV and insole pressure sensors for assessing the ergonomic workload of construction workers.
-In contrast, we suggest a technique for quantifying motion levels, assuming that the actions stem from a comparable distribution.
-In this paper, we propose leveraging a highly accurate model as the foundation for our techniques.
-Specifically, we opt for MediaPipe’s pose estimator \cite{lugaresi2019mediapipe}, which employs BlazePose \cite{bazarevsky2020blazepose} to fulfill the task.
+With the emergence of deep learning and GPU Computing, numerous architectures provide the flexibility to design networks tailored to specific tasks.
+Particularly in domains like human action recognition or behavior understanding, various models achieve high performance \cite{huang2021shallow, maswadi2021human}.
+Ji et al. \cite{ji20123d} used a 3D Convolutional Neural Network.
+This method extracts spatial and temporal features, but it has a high computational cost.
+Wang et al. \cite{wang2018temporal} presented a Temporal Segment Networks architecture that focused on key video segments to reduce redundancy.
+MVFNet \cite{wu2021mvfnet} uses multi-view 3D signals to capture video dynamics.
+Charles et al. \cite{charles2016personalizing} used frame annotations for posture detection.
+Kanazawa et al. \cite{kanazawa2019learning} pre-trained model with a temporal encoder for 3D human analysis.
+Recently, several models can detect poses in real-time.
+Such models \cite{bazarevsky2020blazepose, cao2017realtime} use deep learning architectures for pose estimation.
+Yu et al. \cite{yu2018estimating} and Yu et al. \cite{yu2019automatic} focused on action recognition and used CV and insole pressure sensors for ergonomic workload assessment.
+In contrast, we suggest a technique for quantifying motion levels, assuming comparable action distributions.
+In this paper, we chose MediaPipe’s pose estimator \cite{lugaresi2019mediapipe}, which uses BlazePose \cite{bazarevsky2020blazepose}.